anyakichi/docker-dpdk-builder/README.md

 ```

 `CROSS_IMAGE` must be a debian, ubuntu, fedora, almalinux, rockylinux,
-or archlinux image.
-If not specified, the container will run with
+alpine or archlinux image.
+If not specified, the container will run
-self-compile mode.
+with self-compile mode.

 `CROSS_ARCH` must be either x86_64 or aarch64.
 If not specified, the
 architecture of the container will be used.